Anthony Montagna, III is an experienced Portsmouth reckless driving lawyer

 4. Do not be argumentative with the Court and the prosecutor.
 The Judge has been around the block and knows who is acting rudely.

 If you follow these 5 simple rules, you will be amazed with your level of success in court.
-If you have questions about a reckless driving, DUI, or suspended license charge in Norfolk.
-Newport News, Portsmouth or any where in Hampton Roads, call Portsmouth reckless driving lawyers, Anthony Montagna and his partners, at 757-625-3500 and understand that you have fighters in your corner.
+If you have questions about a reckless driving, DUI, or suspended license charge in Norfolk, Newport News, Portsmouth, Hampton or any where in Hampton Roads, VA call Portsmouth, VA reckless driving lawyers, Anthony Montagna and his partners, at 757-380-8100 or 757-625-3500 and understand that you have fighters in your corner.

 "Mr. Montagna was the BEST!!
 I had reckless driving and 2 seatbelt violations ( one for a minor) and he got my whole case DISMISSED!!
 He is definitely the go to guy for your case… I couldn’t appreciate and thank him enough!"

 "Simply the best in the business.
 Got my 67 in a 35 mph reduced from reckless driving to an improper driving.
 He let me know what to do before court and I followed everything exactly.
 Would highly recommend him for any traffic case."